 Generally speaking, hobbies and interests on your resume should only be listed if they are relevant.

 Much the same can be said for art and drawing.
-If your intended position was for a design position or in an architectural firm, then these could be seen as relevant.
+If your intended position was for a design position or in an architectural firm, these could be seen as relevant.

 The main thing to consider here is, putting interests on resume should show you have attention and devotion toward the position you are applying for.